Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 except here it's baked into the function itself.

-What the `.expect()` does is tell Rust to unwrap the return value and pass along the `Ok()`--except upon failure, in which case we output the string argument to except as a kind of error message.
+What the `.expect()` does is tell Rust to unwrap the return value and pass along the `Ok()`—except upon failure, in which case we output the string argument to except as a kind of error message.

 To help explain this, the following two blocks of code will produce the same